underbais/Getting-and-Cleaning-Data-Course-Project/README.md

 3. Extract activity and participant data
 4. Load test and training datasets with mean and standard deviation only
 5. Merge training and test datasets
+6. Subset to second dataset with means only by activity and participant
-6. Write final dataset to tidy_data_set.txt file
+7. Write final dataset to tidy_data_set.txt file